sejinniemma/shoppingMall/README.md

 3. Map
 - Make new array which is 'item list' can be showed on display
-- displayItems(items) : I made new array using 'map'
+- displayItems(items) : I made new array using 'map' and put it in container.innerHTML
 - creatHTMLString(item) : make item element dynamically on Javascript with string templete
 <img width="872" alt="스크린샷 2021-09-10 오후 7 32 00" src="https://user-images.githubusercontent.com/80943394/132840749-a33acad7-288a-462c-8941-3a2cc7138229.png">